-The design of Waterblade Stingray will be the first thing that you will notice as it’s very different from the other electric surfboards in this guide.
-This electric surfboard has been specially made for surfing on waters that are calm like lakes and rivers.
-This is an inflatable electric surfboard so easy to carry and travel with.
+The design of Waterblade Stingray will be the first thing you will notice as it’s very different from the other electric surfboards in this guide.
+This electric surfboard has been specially made for surfing on calm waters, like lakes and rivers.
+This inflatable electric surfboard is easy to carry and travel with.

 In case the battery dies while you are in the water, it also comes with a paddle for an emergency that you can use.
-The company says it is made from drop stitch material that is sturdy.
-When it’s completely inflated, it looks similar to the shape of stingray hence the name.
+The company says it is made from drop-stitch material that is sturdy.
+When it’s completely inflated, it looks similar to the shape of a stingray hence the name.

 The top speed it can reach is 8 Km/h.
-It’s easy to learn and a fun way of enjoying the waters with your friends.
+It’s easy to learn and fun to enjoy the waters with your friends.
 Once charged, you could get a ride time of over an hour.